What Is the Best Dog Toothpaste?

 That’s not all, human toothpastes are also sweetened with xylitol .
 If you follow canine news at all, you know that xylitol poisoning in canines is a rather common issue.
 Ingesting this sugar substitute will cause a surge of insulin to be produced in your dog’s body followed by a sudden drop in blood sugar.
 Ingesting xylitol can be fatal for canines, and it can also cause severe liver disease.

-Of course, all the best dog toothpastes are specifically formulated for pets.
+Of course, all these toothpastes are specifically formulated for pets.
 Sentry Petrodex Enzymatic toothpaste for dogs is a veterinary strength toothpaste that uses patented enzymes that work to control plaque, prevent tartar from forming and fight bad breath.
 It’s a non-foaming formula that doesn’t require rinsing – perfect for squirmy dogs that would not enjoy having a small glass of water dumped into their mouth.

 “The very NEXT morning after the 1st application of this paste not only was the redness COMPLETELY gone, the green gunk that I had tried brushing off with regular doggy toothpaste was gone as well and her teeth looked like they had been whitened 3- 4 shades!” – Customer on Amazon [source]